deckhouse/virtualization/images/cdi-artifact/patches/README.md

 #### `008-rename-core-resources.patch`
 Replace "cdi" with "cdi-internal-virtualziation" in the core resource names.

+#### `009-remove-upload-apiservice.patch`

+Do not install apiservice v1beta1.upload.cdi.kubevirt.io.
+This APIService is not used by DVP, but conflicts with original CDI.

 #### `010-rename-apigroups-in-starred-rbac.patch`

 Rename apiGroup to internal.virtualization.deckhouse.io for ClusterRole for cdi-deployment to prevent permanent patching: